colinweight/thousand_island/README.md

 [Prawn](https://github.com/prawnpdf/prawn) is awesome.
 It has some amazing functionality, and you can get anything that's in your head onto a PDF document with some Ruby code.
 For me though, as wonderful as that is, I normally only need a repeating header and footer, and then some text and maybe a table in between them.
 This is where **Thousand Island** comes in.
 A few simple commands should get you set up with a template that you can use application wide, and then all you need to worry about is getting the right content into the document.

+> Note: ThousandIsland is not meant to be a substitute for learning Prawn, you will get more out of it if you do.
+The excellent [Prawn Manual](http://prawnpdf.org/manual.pdf) is a great place to start.

 ## Installation

 Add this line to your application's Gemfile: